30 November 2020

 - When the insurer is required to repay to the CRU benefits which do not correspond to a recognised head of loss in a negligence claim (e.g. Universal Credit which includes housing benefit).
 Henshaw J considered that this situation did not fall foul of A1P1: "The fact that certain benefits do not correspond to heads of compensation that would be payable by way of damages following a successful negligence claim does not prevent them from having been caused in a practical sense by the insured’s wrongdoing" (see ).
 Henshaw J also reasoned that no less intrusive means would be possible to achieve the objective of recovering the costs of benefits arising out of the damage caused by the employer (see ).

 - When the insurer has to pay 100% of the recoverable benefits despite the element of compromise present in most settled claims – even claims settled without admission of liability.
 Henshaw J considered that this situation also did not fall foul of A1P1: the Claimants accepted that it would not be practicable to operate a 1997 scheme that distinguished between cases where liability had been admitted or not admitted.
 As such, no less intrusive means of achieving the legitimate aim were available (see and ).

-Henshaw J’s judgment ended on something of a cliff-hanger: his Lordship accepted that further submissions from both sides were necessary, given the complexity of the matter, before the question of remedy could be addressed (see ).
+Henshaw J’s judgment ended on something of a cliff-hanger: the learned Judge accepted that further submissions from both sides were necessary, given the complexity of the matter, before the question of remedy could be addressed (see ).
 Indeed, the Claimants (and other insurers) will have suffered significant financial loss from payments made to the 1997 scheme in circumstances which were incompatible with A1P1.
 A complex assessment of the Claimants’ losses is likely to follow (see ).
 Watch this space.